 I'm Ione.
-I live with my hubby and 2 cats and 4 girls(hens) so plenty of lovely eggs!
-I love walking, Pilates and Tai Chi.
+I live in Painswick with my hubby and 2 cats.
+I love walking, Pilates, Tai Chi and of course flowers!

 What flowers did you have on your wedding day?

 '80s Wedding day.
 I chose a neat Hand-tied of Flowers Peach Roses, cream Alstromeria and mixed foliages.
 I thought I was really radical because my Bridesmaids were in white Laura Ashley dresses with peach sashes!!